 First, it's important to understand the difference between the two terms.

 Ultimately, diversity is a metric; it points to the numbers making up the representation at a given organization.
 This mean companies can mandate goals for diversity numbers from the top down.
 For example, a CEO could require a hiring manager to hire three new women to increase the percentage of female employees.
-This method of promoting diversity has been the most popular in recent years following the results of research such as McKinsey & Company's that showed the financial benefits of diverse perspectives in the office.
+This method of promoting diversity has been the most popular in recent years following the results of research such as McKinsey & Company', which showed the financial benefits of diverse perspectives in the office.

 On the other hand, inclusion refers to the actual impact the workplace environment has on those within.
 While a company could be focusing on reaching certain diversity numbers, they could still fall short in the creation of an inclusive work atmosphere where a diverse group of people feel comfortable and safe.
 Without safety or a sense of belonging, employees are less creative and less productive -- not what most companies are striving for.